Brandy & Mr. Whiskers

 Brandy & Mr. Whiskers is an American animated television series created by sitcom writer Russell Marcus for the Disney Channel.
-It follows the lives of the titular characters—respectively, a pampered-yet-spunky dog and a hyperactive rabbit—who get stuck in the Amazon Rainforest together.
-The show originally aired from August 21, 2004 to August 25, 2006.
-39 episodes were produced.
+It follows the lives of the titular characters – respectively, a pampered-yet-spunky dog and a hyperactive rabbit – who get stuck in the Amazon rainforest together.
+The show originally aired from August 21, 2004, to August 25, 2006.
+Thirty-nine episodes were produced.

 Premise

-A pampered dog (Brandy) and an easily excited rabbit (Mr. Whiskers) face a new life of challenges together when they fall out of an airplane and become stranded in the Amazon rainforest (most likely of Brazil).
-They make new friends: Lola, the boa constrictor; toucan sisters Cheryl and Meryl; and Ed the otter.
+A pampered dog (Brandy) and an easily excited rabbit (Mr. Whiskers) face a new life of challenges together when they fall out of an airplane and become stranded in the Amazon rainforest.
+They make new friends: Lola Boa, the boa constrictor; toucan sisters Cheryl and Meryl; and Ed the otter.
 Stories follow the titular duo as they attempt to adapt to their new surroundings.

-Story
+Episodes

-Season 1 (2004–2005)
+Season 1 (2004–05)

 Brandy and Mr. Whiskers start getting acquainted as they begin their new lives in the Rainforest.
 They build a treehouse to live in, using debris that fell out of the plane's cargo compartment.
 A big part of the series is Brandy's desperation to getting back to her home in Palm Beach, Florida.
 In the meantime, both she and Mr. Whiskers work together and build an unlikely but genuine friendship despite having a lot of differences, adapt by exploring the environment, and making friends with the native animals.
 Brandy makes attempts to get the jungle to become a civilized society by introducing elements such as fashion, hygiene, and shiny rocks, their type of currency.
 Mr. Whiskers prefers to mix things up by using the powers of invention and imagination to occupy his time, but it usually causes havoc in the jungle and affects his popularity.